FGiuliari/image-to-value-regression-pt/README.md

-# Image to Value Regressor using Deep Learning
+# Image to Value Regression using Deep Learning

 ## Download datasets